stefaan-coussement/Tab/docs/topics/predictable-execution-order.md

 }
 ````

-Although the previous code is over-kill for this specific simple example, it should be clear that this technique can become quite complicated.
+It is clear that this technique can become quite complicated.
 Instead, it is usually better to avoid calling the callback immediately using the `setImmediate()` (or `setTimeout()`) function.

 ````javascript